Tsing Yi Peak

 Two tunnels run beneath the hill.
-Cheung Tsing Tunnel goes through the north peak while Nam Wan Tunnel through the three peaks in diagonal.
+Cheung Tsing Tunnel goes through the north peak while Nam Wan Tunnel through the three peaks diagonally.
 There is no vehicle access to the peaks.

 Most of the petroleum oil depots in Hong Kong are located on the south and west industrial area of the Tsing Yi Island.
-Tsing Yi Peak is a natural barrier protecting 200 thousand residents in the island north and east.
+Tsing Yi Peak is a natural barrier protecting 200 thousand residents in the island's north and east.

 North peak

 The foot of the north peak consists of the main burial ground for indigenous inhabitants of Tsing Yi Island.
 The burial ground occupies the north-east quadrant of the peak.
 A covered service reservoir with two football pitches are also situated near the residential area, Cheung Ching Estate and Cheung Hong Estate.
-The paved trail starting near the Cheung Ching Bus Terminus made a way to the peak via football pitch and burial ground.
-Alternative paved trail to peak starts from Mayfair Gardens near a bus stop at Ching Hong Road.
+The paved trail starting near the Cheung Ching Bus Terminus makes its way to the peak via football pitch and burial ground.
+Alternative paved trail to the peak starts from Mayfair Gardens near a bus stop at Ching Hong Road.

 On the north peak erects a pavilion and a trigonometrical station.
 Most of the new town of Tsing Yi, Tsuen Wan and Kwai Chung, and the Rambler Channel is under its north and east while Ma Wan Channel, Tsing Ma Bridge, Liu To Shan and northeast Lantau Island under its west.

 The paved trail continues south to meet the middle peak.